Eating more fruit is an excellent way to improve overall health and reduce the risk of disease.

 - 487 mg potassium

 Avocados also contain folate, vitamin A, and beta-carotene.

 People can add avocado to salads, or mix with lime, garlic, and tomatoes to make guacamole.
 Add avocado to smoothies or hummus, or use avocado instead of other fats in baking.

 Blueberries are another superfood that can provide many health benefits.

 Like strawberries, blueberries contain anthocyanin, which is a powerful antioxidant.
 Because of this, they might protect against heart disease, stroke, cancers, and other diseases.

 Blueberries also contain pterostilbene, a compound that may help prevent plaque from collecting in the arteries.

-Half a cup of blueberries
+Half a cup of blueberries provides the following nutrients:

 - 42 calories

 - 57 mg potassium